 A stimulus check is a check sent to taxpaying consumers by a government.
 Stimulus checks are given to boost the economy by providing consumers with funds to spend.
-Consumer spending is an essential component of a healthy economy and, in times of economic uncertainty, it usually decreases.
-Therefore, the government will provide stimulus checks to keep the consumer outlook strong and encourage spending.
+Consumer spending is an essential component of a healthy economy and, in times of economic uncertainty, it usually contracts.
+Therefore, the government will provide stimulus checks to keep the consumer outlook strong and to encourage spending.

 Stimulus Check Explained

 A stimulus check will be either mailed out to taxpayers or provided as an equivalent tax credit.
 People with unpaid taxes will usually see the checks automatically applied to their outstanding amount owed.

 Stimulus checks are a form of fiscal policy, which means it is a policy used by the government to try and influence the economic conditions of a country.

 Fiscal policy refers to government spending and taxation policies used to influence the overall economic conditions of a country.
 In contrast to monetary policy, fiscal policy is not associated with the central bank of a country.
 Instead, it is a policy enacted by the government itself.
 The government uses fiscal policy in several ways, such as:

 A government may resort to a few measures in certain economic situations to prevent the economy from overheating or falling into recession.
 In the case of an overheating economy, a government can act through contractionary fiscal policy, where it decreases government spending and increases taxes to cool off an economy.

 In a recession, a government can act through expansionary fiscal policy, where it increases government spending and decreases taxes to stimulate the economy.